OpenTermsArchive/docs/content/terms/how-to/apply-filters.md

 ## Step 1: Check for built-in filters

-[Built-in filters]({{< relref "/terms/reference/built-in-filters" >}}) are pre-defined functions that handle common noise patterns.
+Built-in filters are pre-defined functions that handle common noise patterns.
 They're the easiest way to clean up content without writing custom code.

-Review the available built-in filters in the [filters reference]({{< relref "/terms/reference/built-in-filters" >}}) to find one that matches your needs.
+Review the available [built-in filters]({{< relref "/terms/reference/built-in-filters" >}}) to find if one matches your needs.

 If you find a suitable built-in filter, proceed to [Step 2](#step-2-declare-the-filter), otherwise you will need to create a custom filter.